tocco/tocco-docs/framework/configuration/entities-relations.rst

 set-on-template
 ^^^^^^^^^^^^^^^
 The default value for this attribute is ``no`` if the field is writable.
-On readonly fields, the default gets always set it the field is empty
+On readonly fields, the default gets always set if the field is empty.

 * no
    Don't set the default value.